freeCodeCamp/freeCodeCamp/README.md

 freeCodeCamp offers several free developer certifications.
 Each of these certifications involves building 5 required web app projects, along with hundreds of optional coding challenges to help you prepare for those projects.
 We estimate that each certification will take beginner programmers around 300 hours to learn.

-Each of these 30 project in the freeCodeCamp curriculum has its own agile user stories and automated tests.
+Each of these 30 projects in the freeCodeCamp curriculum has its own agile user stories and automated tests.
 These help you build up your project incrementally, and ensure you've fulfilled all the user stories before submitting it.

 You can pull in these test suites through [freeCodeCamp's CDN](https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js).
 This means you can build these projects on websites like CodePen and Glitch - or even on your local development environment.